MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

     - Keep the switch engaged until the Red LED turns on.

-2. Flash the original demo image by downloading if from the [releases](https://github.com/MicrochipTech/PIC32MZW1_Curiosity_OOB/releases) tab.
+2. Flash the original demo image by downloading it from the [releases](https://github.com/MicrochipTech/PIC32MZW1_Curiosity_OOB/releases) tab.

 ## Application Overview